Onyx-Protocol/Onyx/docs/core/build-applications/real-time-transaction-processing.md

 #### When to acknowledge in the processing loop

 Acknowledging each item as you consume it in your processing loop is the safest strategy, but it's not the only strategy.
 If you'd prefer to cut down on API calls to the Chain Core, you can acknowledge less frequently.
-The less frequently you acknowledge, the more risk you'll have of repeating some processing if your program terminates unexpectedly.
+The less frequently you acknowledge, the more risk you'll have of repeating some processing if your application terminates unexpectedly.

 Transaction feeds provide *at-least-once* delivery of transactions; occasionally, a transaction may be delivered multiple times.
 Regardless of how frequently you acknowledge, it's a good idea to design your transaction processing to be **idempotent**, so that your application can process a given transaction twice or more without adverse effects.